mahyarmohammadimatin/mahyarmohammadimatin/README.md

-- 👨‍🎓  I'm studying for the bachelor degree in Computer Science and Economics as minor course at University of Tehran.
+- 👨‍🎓  I'm a senior computer science student at the University of Tehran with a minor in economics.
 <img width="15%" align="right" alt="Github Image" src="https://github.com/SP-XD/SP-XD/blob/main/images/linux_rounded.gif?raw=true" /><br>
-- 📈 I’m currently learning finance and using ML/AI in this field
+- 📈 In my current job, I am learning about finance and applying ML/AI to it.
 - 🔭 I’m developing Market Making bots and fraud detection algorithms used in Tehran stock exchange
 - :seedling: Advise: Never send a human to do a machine's job. like trading!
 - :wrench: Tools i use: